PSYCHOBIOMACHINE/Obsidian-RAG-Starter/README.md

 Obsidian-RAG Starter turns a personal Obsidian vault — markdown notes, canvas boards, and PDFs — into a queryable knowledge base.
 It walks the vault and collects eligible file paths, parses and chunks vault content, embeds the chunks via a remote embedding model, and stores chunks and vectors in Supabase for semantic retrieval.
 A background process automatically collects and updates user information, goals and topics, persists them in local storage, and injects them into the main system prompt as additional context.

-This project was designed to operate at zero-cost using free-tier tools.
-This version is 'naïve' because it completes the most basic query-context retrieval operation.
-Modern RAG applications apply more sophisticated context engineering strategies.
+This project was designed to operate at zero-cost using free-tier tools and models.
+However, model API's can be easily switched out for frontier or paid options.

 Future versions of this project will continue to sophisticate the working memory, long-term memory, ingestion and retrieval strategies.
 They will also aim to implement multimedia document ingesting, web search, and add simple agentic capabilities for UI manipulation—hoping to create an agentic tool that supports apps that are functionally more than just a chat app.